Valparaiso University Chorale upholds the highest standard of choral art through performance of the greatest choral literature of all eras.

 The Chorale is among the top Lutheran collegiate choirs in the United States and is dedicated to performing works that celebrate the University’s Lutheran heritage.
 The choir is also noted for the performance of significant contemporary works in their original languages and for the performance of music expressing multicultural perspectives.

-The Chorale has served four residencies at the St. Thomas Church in Leipzig, Germany—the only collegiate American choir to enjoy such a strong relationship with the church of Johann Sebastian Bach.
-The Chorale returned in June 2012 for the fourth residency, marking the 800th anniversary of the St. Thomas Church and its choir, the Thomanerchor.
+The Chorale has served four residencies at the St. Thomas Church in Leipzig, Germany — making it the only collegiate American choir to enjoy such a strong relationship with the church of Johann Sebastian Bach.
+The Chorale returned in June 2012 for their fourth residency, marking the 800th anniversary of the St. Thomas Church and its choir, the Thomanerchor.

 Reviews of the Chorale

 The Thüringer Allegemine reviewed the Chorale’s concert in 2007: “a first-class ensemble … such a high degree of tonal unity, such sure intonation in the most complex and dissonant groups of chords, and such a precise feeling of dynamic shading … “